sachin191/pyrocopy/README.md

 ###### dst:string
 The destination path to copy to
 ###### includeFiles:array
-A list of regex patterns of files to include during the operation.
+A list of regex and wildcard patterns of files to include during the operation.
 Files not matching at least one pattern in the include list will be skipped.
+Regex patterns must be prefixed with ```re:```
 ###### includeDirs:array
-A list of regex patterns of directory names to include during the operation.
+A list of regex and wildcard patterns of directory names to include during the operation.
 Directories not matching at least one pattern in the include list will be skipped.
+Regex patterns must be prefixed with ```re:```
 ###### excludeFiles:array
-A list of regex patterns of files to exclude during the operation.
+A list of regex and wildcard patterns of files to exclude during the operation.
+Regex patterns must be prefixed with ```re:```
 ###### excludeDirs:array
-A list of regex patterns of directory names to exclude during the operation.
+A list of regex and wildcard patterns of directory names to exclude during the operation.
+Regex patterns must be prefixed with ```re:```
 ###### level:int
 The maximum depth to traverse in the source directory tree.